 Our Greek Mythology Necklace presents the following features:

-These antique-style necklaces of some of the most worshiped Gods and Goddesses in Ancient Greek mythology will add a hint of divine glamour to your style.
+These tarnish-free necklaces of some of the most worshiped Gods and Goddesses in Ancient Greek mythology will add a hint of divine glamour to your style.

 Don't let the egregore of pagan deities fade.
-Wear the necklace of your favorite ancient divinity and carry its sacred energy always with you.
+Wear the necklace of your favorite ancient divinity and always carry its sacred energy.

 Greek Mythology Deities Quick Recap

 Artemis is the daughter of Zeus and Leto and the twin sister of Apollo.
 She is the goddess of forests and hills.
-Artemis carries a bow and arrows, and the deer is sacred to her.
+Artemis carries a bow and arrows, and the deer is sacred.
 Occasionally, greek artists depicted her next to a crescent moon, a symbol of Artemis.

 Athena is the goddess of intelligence and war.
 Unlike Ares, who represents mainly war violence, Athena is war's strategies and intelligence.
 She was also the patron goddess of Athens, who built the Parthenon in her honor.
 Athena's symbol is the owl.

-Your Greek mythology necklace ships for FREE and will arrive to you in 14-21 days.
+Your Greek Mythology Necklace ships for FREE and will be at your place in 14-21 days.